-At the end of the Reporting Year, the Group had 52 employees (2021: 56 employees) working in Hong Kong.
+As at the end of the Reporting Year, the Group had 55 employees (2022: 52 employees) working in Hong Kong.
 Employees are remunerated based on their qualifications, position and performance.
 The remuneration offered to employees generally includes salaries, allowances and discretionary bonus.
 Various training was provided to the employees.
-The total staff costs including remuneration of the Directors, mandatory provident fund contributions and provision for long service payment for the Reporting Year amounted to approximately HK\$13.3 million (2021: HK\$14.6 million).
+The total staff costs including remuneration of the Directors, mandatory provident fund contributions and provision for long service payment for the Reporting Year amounted to approximately HK\$14.2 million (2022: HK\$13.3 million).
 The Group has also adopted a share option scheme whereby qualified participants may be granted options to acquire Shares.
-During the Reporting Year, share options granted to the Directors and employees amounted to Nil (2021: Nil).
+During the Reporting Year, none of share options granted to the Directors and employees (2022: HK\$Nil).